Balys Sruoga: Forest of the Gods

-Sruoga's best known work is the novel Forest of the Gods, based on his own life experiences as a prisoner in Stutthof concentration camp in Sztutowo, Free City of Danzig (now present-day Nowy Dwór Gdański County, Pomeranian Voivodeship, Poland), where he was sent in March 1943 together with forty-seven other Lithuanian intellectuals after the Nazis started a campaign against possible anti-Nazi agitation in occupied Lithuania.
+Sruoga's best known work is the novel Forest of the Gods, based on his own life experiences as a prisoner in Stutthof concentration camp in Sztutowo, Free City of Danzig (now present-day Nowy Dwór County, Pomeranian Voivodeship, Poland), where he was sent in March 1943 together with forty-seven other Lithuanian intellectuals after the Nazis started a campaign against possible anti-Nazi agitation in occupied Lithuania.
 Sruoga staunchly opposed Nazism.
 In the book, Sruoga revealed life in a concentration camp through the eyes of a man whose only way to save his life and maintain his dignity was to view everything through a veil of irony and humor, where torturers and their victims are exposed as imperfect human beings, being far removed from the false ideals of their political leaders.
 For example, he wrote "A man is not a machine.
 He gets tired.", referring to the guards beating prisoners.
 Originally, the novel was suppressed by the Soviet officials; it was ultimately published in 1957, ten years after the author's death.
 The novel was adapted into a movie in 2005 under the name Forest of the Gods, becoming the most profitable film released after Lithuania restored its independence.

 Sruogas's experiences in the concentration camp were written with elements of the grotesque, where dark humor creates an image of an absurd world.
 The novel is generally compared to Western existentialist literature due to motifs of dehumanization and the fall of civilization – the camp is presented at the beginning of the book as a resort, and German culture is presented as passing from "baroque" to "barrack".